ruchirshetye/aws-cloudformation-ecs-poc-simple/README.md

             1. Understand the nature of the security in the deployment.
             1. Once understood, enter "I AGREE".
         1. In **Senzing installation**
-            1. Accept the End User Licence Agreement
+            1. Accept the End User License Agreement
         1. In **Security**
             1. Enter your email address.
 Example: `me@example.com`
     1. Other parameters are optional.